THIS PAGE UNDER CONSTRUCTION: please return later for details on iConference 2019

 Layout and Design

 - A poster is intended to provide a visually compelling and totally understandable presentation of your results.
-While during regular poster sessions we expect someone to be available at each poster to answer questions or add additional details, the poster should be self-explanatory for someone who just walks up and looks at it.
+During the poster sessions we expect someone to be available at each poster to answer questions or add additional details; nevertheless, the poster should be self-explanatory for someone who just walks up and looks at it.

 - It is extremely important that the text be readable.
 Therefore, modest amounts of text in a large font are critical.
 A sans serif font (e.g., Helvetica) is the most readable for material of this sort.
 Titles and main headings should be no smaller than 72 pt. font.
 Ideally, there should be no text smaller than 36 pt. font.
 The very smallest text must be at least 24 pt., but even at that size, it will be hard for observers to read.
 These obviously put severe constraints on how much text you can have, but that’s important for readability by someone standing nearby.